Wonder Boys Football Camps

 Co-Defensive Coordinator / Defensive Line CoachKurt Corbin

-Kurt Corbin enters his fifth year on the staff at Arkansas Tech University, returning to his alma mater to join the staff of coach Raymond Monica in 2013.
+Kurt Corbin enters his sixth year on the staff at Arkansas Tech University, returning to his alma mater to join the staff of coach Raymond Monica in 2013.
 Corbin was previously a member of the Wonder Boys staff in 2005, serving as wide receivers coach.